stevekochscience/sqlschool/_posts/2014-01-03-select-from.markdown

 <img src="/images/the-basics/new-query.png" alt="{{ page.seo-title }}" title="{{ page.seo-title }}">

-This will take you to the Query Builder.
+This will take you to the Query Editor.
 This is the bread and butter of Mode&mdash;it's where you'll be able to use all the skills you learn in this tutorial.
-From the Query Builder, you can run queries against all of the data in Mode.
+From the Query Editor, you can run queries against all of the data in Mode.

 For this tutorial, SQL queries will be shown in grey boxes like the one below.
-To run a query, simply copy the text from the box into the Query Builder and click the orange "Run Query" button.
+To run a query, simply copy the text from the box into the Query Editor and click the orange "Run Query" button.
 Alternatively, you can run a query by pressing <code>&#8984;</code> + `return` on a Mac or `ctrl` + `return` on a PC.

     SELECT *
       FROM tutorial.us_housing_units